 Fricassee is a cooking method in which meat or, in this case, fresh mushrooms are sliced, sauteed, and served with a white wine sauce.
-The seasonal side dish proves a worthy topping to rich roasted chicken, but can also be paired with polenta or tempeh for a vegetarian Christmas entree.
+The seasonal side dish proves a worthy topping to rich roasted chicken, but can also be paired with polenta or tempeh for a vegetarian Christmas recipe.

 Goes Best with: Roast Turkey

 Use simple, fresh ingredients like apples and oranges to add a pop of color to your holiday buffet and contrast succulent golden turkey.
-Beets and jicama join the fruit in a white balsamic vinaigrette for this citrusy side dish.
+Beets and jicama join the fruit in a white balsamic vinaigrette for this citrusy Christmas side dish.

 Goes Best with: Lamb Chops

 Root vegetables, such as beets, are particularly good candidates for roasting because they can stand the high heat without losing their shape.
 Cook them with green beans, then add your choice of toasted nuts and crumbled cheese.
-The red-and-green vegetable side makes an elegant starter for tender lamb chops.
+The red-and-green Christmas vegetable side makes an elegant starter for tender lamb chops.